andregoetz/python-autorotate/README.md

 # Autorotate

-Rotates your screen on a device with an accelerator device.
+Rotates your screen on a device with an accelerator device that is running **KDE Plasma on Wayland**.

 Includes a tray icon app to enable and disable the automatic rotation.